Agricultural drought in the light of Climate Change

 A case study on the implied transborder climate change risks of international supply chains.

-Co-development of drivers of agricultural drought and derivation of adaptation approaches; application of causal loop diagrams as well as integration of systems modelling approaches; application of regionalisation approach which is independent from admin boundaries
+Co-development of drivers of agricultural drought and derivation of adaptation approaches; application of causal loop diagrams as well as integration of systems modelling approaches; application of regionalisation approaches independent from admin boundaries.

 Summary data collection